Catching and Collecting

 Collecting phasmids in the wild

 Frank Hennemann collecting during the night in Panama, 2018.
+Photo by Pablo Valero.

 Whoever has worked with phasmids for some time, has observed that his interest in these bizarre insects is constantly increasing.
 So no wonder that one day the idea arises to find some phasmids out in their natural habitat ourselves.
-Maybe during a holiday trip or in one’s own garden.
+Maybe during a holiday trip or in one’s garden.
 All too often such “collecting trips” are not less than successful, if not even frustrating.
 Inexperienced collectors do have the necessary background knowledge and experience with different collecting techniques.
 Most phasmids cannot be caught with a simple light trap, quite in contrast to many other insect groups.
 So collecting phasmids can quickly appear to be "difficult", especially when one intends to collect large numbers.
-And easily one gets the impression that "phasmids are rare and rarely found", while in fact they are probably often just overlooked.
-And with some information and experience, phasmids can be collected from habits and altitudes in very different vegetation zones, from tropical lowland rain forests up to mountain cloud forests.
+And easily one gets the impression that "phasmids are rare and rarely found", while they are probably often just overlooked.
+With some information and experience, phasmids can be collected from habits and altitudes in very different vegetation zones, from tropical lowland rain forests up to mountain cloud forests.

 Please note, that if one intends to take the collected phasmids out of the country it is a prerequisite in many countries to apply for a collecting and export permit before you enter the country.
 And please also keep in mind that it is our duty as human beings to save and preserve nature.

 We strongly condemn collecting methods which apply pesticides ("smoking") in the canopy layers of the rain forests, in order to investigate their biodiversity.
 While such methods may appear to be productive, the damage caused is immense - and often non-reversible.
-If strong poisons or pesticides are applied, then it is obvious that not only phasmids will fall from that the tree …
+If strong poisons or pesticides are applied, then it is obvious that not only phasmids will fall from the tree …

 The highest density of different phasmids species can be found in tropical regions, even though a few species also occur in cooler regions like in southern Europe or U.S.A.
-The yellow zone indicated the areas where phasmids can be found.
+The yellow zone indicates the areas where phasmids can be found.

 There is a variety of collecting techniques, and which technique (or combination of techniques) to apply depends on the available resources, the collecting site and the targeted species groups.